lakshitadodeja/Machine_Learning_Team_7/index.md

 |DeBERTa   |  MTL          | 0.64      | 0.67      |
 |BiGRU     |  STL          | -         | 0.60      |

-**Table 2: Summary of accuracy results for STL and MTL over balanced and unbalanced data sets.**
+**Table 2: Summary of accuracy results for STL and MTL over balanced and unbalanced data sets using BERT, DeBERTA and BiGRU model.**

 However, this superior performance is limited to majority class.
 For minority class like "ineffective", the imbalanced models have very poor performance (see recall in Table 3. a and 3. c in comparision to Table 3. b and Table 3. d respectively).
 Whereas, for the balanced data set, the performance scores were mostly consistent for both MTL and STL.
 Additionally, we see a distinction between STL and MTL models.
 In general, MTL models are more robust to imbalanced training.
 This is also reflected in the MTL model performance for imbalanced training - we see a more consistent performance across all labels ("adequate", "effective" and "ineffective) for MTL (Table 2. c) vis-a-vis STL performance (see Table 3.a).
 The performance metrics are summarized below in Table 3.